rackerlabs/support-how-to/content/cloud-servers/rds-client-disconnected-codes-and-reasons.md

 ---

-This article provides a script to get information about client-side Microsoft&reg; Windows&reg Remote Desktop Services (RDS) connection issue with Remote Desktop Protocol (RDP) and describes the most up-to-date disconnect codes and reasons.
+This article provides a script to get information about client-side Microsoft&reg; Windows&reg Remote Desktop Services (RDS) and Remote Desktop Protocol (RDP) connection issues and describes the most up-to-date disconnect codes and reasons.

 **Note**: Some of the disconnect codes that the script returns are extended codes.
 If you cannot find the disconnect code in the following **Disconnect reasons** table, see the following **Extended reasons** table.

-When you troubleshoot client-side connections, be aware that depending on configurations such as security level and encryption, the client might attempt a connection multiple times and disconnect before making the final connection.
+When you troubleshoot client-side connections, be aware that depending on configurations, such as security level and encryption, the client might attempt a connection multiple times and disconnect before making the final connection.

 ### Script